jborza/jborza.github.io/_posts/2021-01-29-game-taskbar.md

 The original slightly golfed version had around 10 KB of code.
 Binary size (x64, release) is 9728 bytes.
 The final golfed size is 3727 bytes.

+> Removing all whitespace could save around 300 more bytes, as there are 165 lines with 2-byte CRLF line endings.

 ## The code

-Hosted with <3 on GitHub: https://github.com/jborza/traygame
+Hosted with <3 on GitHub: [https://github.com/jborza/traygame](https://github.com/jborza/traygame)